iyerajesh/midterm/chainlit.md

 # Hi There! - Welcome, I am an AI Agent that can help with
-# Fact-Checking News Articles
+# answering questions about obesity and weight loss.

-**Misinformation and Fake information are rampant online, Come here to get your facts right!!!!**
+**Obesity is a global epidemic, Come here if you want to know more about it and loose weight in a healthy way!!!!**

-**Details About the agent can be found at https://github.com/rprav007/aie5_hw5/blob/main/Project_Description.md**
+**Details About the agent can be found at https://github.com/rprav007/midterm/**